Skip to main content

 Written by Nick Ustinov

-Updated over a week ago
+Updated over 3 months ago

-In this article you'll learn how to get started with translation keys and platforms.
+In this article, you'll learn how to get started with translation keys and platforms.

 Translation keys 101